 - Print out awards for next week’s nighttime award ceremony for those students who make your life worth living.

 - Rummage through your closet for a dress to wear to the prom you have to chaperone.
-None of them fit because you haven’t had time to eat anything but fast food for 3 weeks.
+None of them fit because you haven’t had time to eat anything but fast food for three weeks.

 - Go to prom instead of grading your final papers on Saturday night.

 - Finish writing your final exams and modify them for the SPED department, print them, copy them, and send a copy to both the SPED department and to your administrator.